 The Black Hawk County Solid Waste Management Commission will be partnering with the City of Waterloo to sponsor the Spring Electronics Recycling and Household Hazardous Materials Disposal Drop-off Event.
 This event is open to all Black Hawk County residents to recycle old electric and electronic devices (certain fees apply), as well as dispose of toxic substances from their homes and garages.
 No business waste will be accepted (see below for details).

 The Waste Trac Education Team is looking for 50 volunteers to assist residents at this drop-off event.
 From directing traffic and surveying participants to unloading chemicals and electronic items from participants' vehicles, volunteers make this event possible!
-During a similar event last Fall (in Cedar Falls), 50 volunteers unloaded almost 65,000 pounds (117 pallets worth!) of electronics from 912 vehicles during the 5 hour event!
-Learn more about volunteering for this event.
+During a similar event last Fall (in Cedar Falls), 60 volunteers unloaded almost 45,000 pounds (102 pallets worth!) of electronics from 694 vehicles during the 5 hour event!
+Learn more about volunteering (Coming Soon!) for this event.

 Due to a City of Waterloo Ordinance, ALL LOADS brought to the Household Hazardous Materials and Electronics Recycling Drop-off shall be covered 100%, be tied down and be fully secured in all areas.
 This shall be required at the load’s point of origin and will include any and all materials being brought to this event.

 • Black Hawk County Residents are invited to bring old electric or electronic items from their homes.

 • 2 Cathode Ray Tubes (CRTs) are accepted free of charge per household/vehicle.
 Each additional CRT is $5.

 • CRTs can be found in old NON-flat screen TV sets and older NON-flat screen styles of computer monitors.

 • All other electric and electronic devices (including flat screen TVs/computers) are accepted free of charge.